TypeCellOS/BlockNote/packages/website/docs/docs/introduction.md

 ## Next: Set up BlockNote

-See how to set up your own editor [in the Quickstart](/docs/quickstart).
-Here's a quick sneak peak in case you can't wait!
+See how to set up your own editor in the [Quickstart](/docs/quickstart).
+Here's a quick sneak peek in case you can't wait!

 ::: sandbox {template=react-ts}